Posted: Tue 28th Feb 2023

 The alternative is to buy web hosting and create a self-hosted site.
 This provides more flexibility but normally requires higher investment.
 Developers are often needed to create the site and set up hosting.

-"If you're not technically minded, using a website builder and the templates that come with them is a good way to get started," recommended Hewitt.
+"If you're not technically minded, using a website builder and the templates that come with them is a good way to get started."

 How can templates help create my small business website?

-There are lots of free templates available, but unless it is bundled with a website builder, it's generally a good idea to pay for your template for a self-hosted site.
+There are lots of free templates available.
+But unless they're bundled with a website builder, it's generally a good idea to pay for your template for a self-hosted site.
 However, even a small budget can make a big difference in terms of how professional sites look and the features that are available.

 Should I build my small business website myself or pay a developer?

-There are four main things to consider if you're thinking about whether or not to use a web developer to build your site, according to Hewitt:
+There are four main things to consider if you're thinking about whether to use a web developer to build your site, according to Jamie:

 What stage your business is at

-"If your business is new, you have the spare time and all you need is a marketing brochure style website it's a good candidate to try and build yourself.
-The basic five-page structure tends to include a home page, about us, services list, news and a contact form.
+"If your business is new, you have the spare time and all you need is a marketing brochure style website, try and build it yourself.
+The basic five-page structure tends to include a home page, an "about us" page, a services list, a news page and a contact form.

-"However, once you start straying into ecommerce or if you're a mature business then you might want to bring in a professional to help you," advised Hewitt.
+"However, once you start straying into e-commerce, or if you're a mature business, you might want to bring in a professional to help you."